5.3 OPPS and Ambulatory Payment Classifications

 How APC Payment Works

 Each APC carries a relative weight.
-Payment is the weight multiplied by the OPPS conversion factor, then adjusted by the wage index for the hospital's labor market:
+Payment is the weight times the OPPS conversion factor, then adjusted by the wage index for the hospital's labor market:

 APC Payment = APC Relative Weight x OPPS Conversion Factor (wage-index adjusted)